-- Large International HUB Airport Houston, TX, United States
+- Houston Intercontinental Airport (IAH) - International Terminal and FIS Expansion Houston, TX, United States

-- Regional International Airport Austin, TX, United States
+- Austin Bergstrom International Airport (AUS) Austin, TX, United States

-- General Aviation Airport Addison, TX, United States
+- Addison Airport (ADS) Administrative Offices and Customs Facility Addison, TX, United States

 Generating economic benefit by elevating airports from necessity to preference